 Industry: Food & Beverage Campaign: Turning Black Friday Green From Black Friday to Cyber Monday, the UK’s number one baby food company donated all profits from their online sales to rewilding charity, Trees for Life.
 The campaign enabled the brand to plant over 6,900 trees, sharing a message that good can come from the Black Friday campaign madness.

 Industry: Fashion Campaign: Break Tradition, Not The Planet Allbirds went against grain in 2020, avoiding discounts and instead increasing the cost of their products by $1.
 But here’s the catch - they matched that $1 and donated $2 per product sold on Black Friday to support environmental projects with Fridays For Future.

 Black Friday campaigns that championed small businesses

-Here are three brand sustainability campaigns that chose Black Friday as a moment to spotlight small businesses making a difference.
+Here are three Black Friday campaigns that threw the spotlight on small businesses making a difference.

 7. Ocean Bottle

 Industry: Food & Beverage Campaign: Let’s Make Black Friday Blue Reusable bottle brand Ocean Bottle celebrated Black Friday by featuring small businesses on their social platforms.
 Alongside the promotion, for every product sold on Black Friday, the company funded the collection of equivalent to 2,000 plastic bottles in weight - double their usual offering.